geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/gauss_electric.rst

       :label: e_charge_q

 It is important to note here that the electric field obeys the principle of superposition, meaning that the electric field of an arbitrary collection of point charges is equal to the sum of the electric fields due to each individual charge.

+# Note a vector: Alternative to this using divergence theorem page 36.

 .. math::
    \mathbf{e}\left(\sum_{k=1,n} Q_i\right) = \sum_{k=1,n} \mathbf{e}(Q_i)